2020 National Merit Semi-Finalists and Commended Students Announced

-The following seniors have recently qualified as Finalists in the 2019 National Merit Scholarship Program:
+The following seniors have recently qualified as Semi-Finalists in the 2020 National Merit Scholarship Program:

-These students are part of approximately 7,500 high school seniors across the country who were selected as Finalists based on their score on the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) that was taken in the fall of their junior year.
-Over 1.6 million juniors take the PSAT/NMSQT annually, and those that qualify are the highest-scoring entrants in each state and represent less than 1 percent of each state’s high school seniors.
-Of the 16,000 Semi-Finalists across the nation, approximately 15,000 met the requirements to advance to Finalist.
+These students are part of approximately 16,000 high school seniors across the country who were selected as Semi-Finalists based on their score on the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) that was taken in the fall of their junior year.
+Over 1.5 million juniors take the PSAT/NMSQT annually, and those that qualify are the highest-scoring entrants in each state and represent less than 1 percent of each state’s high school seniors.
+Of the 16,000 Semi-Finalists across the nation, approximately 15,000 will meet the requirements to advance to Finalist.
 Later this spring, 7,500 Finalists will win scholarships and become National Merit Scholars.

 Seniors be sure to look closely at the scholarships that are offered at the schools you are applying to.
 There are many scholarships offered at colleges.
 So be sure to visit their websites, and go to their scholarships link for more information.

-Senior Information Sheet Please complete this questionnaire honestly and thoroughly.
-This will help your counselor assist you with your post-secondary plans and in writing letters of recommendations for college.
+Counselor Recommendation Request Form Please complete this questionnaire honestly and thoroughly.
+This will help your counselor assist you with your post-secondary plans and in writing letters of recommendation for college.

 Sending Colleges your transcripts